mediachain/mediachain/rfc/mediachain-rfc-4.md

 As part of the mediachain software distribution, Mediachain Labs will create a basic namespace structure with a few initial namespaces:

-* u; the public namespace, with  permissions to publish and create sub-namespaces assigned to everyone.
+* `u`: the public namespace, with  permissions to publish and create sub-namespaces assigned to everyone.
-* contrib; personal space for individual contributors, with sub-namespaces assigned by Labs.
+* `contrib`: personal space for individual contributors, with sub-namespaces assigned by Labs.
-* glam; curated namespace for well-known datasets.
+* `glam`: curated namespace for well-known datasets.
-* labs; reserved for use by Mediachain Labs.
+* `labs`: reserved for use by Mediachain Labs.

 This is a minimal namespace structure intended to bootstrap the system without asserting ownership beyond what's necessary.
 As the system